aniucd/espa-burned-area/README.md

-## Burned-Area Version 2.2.0 Release Notes
+## Burned-Area Version 2.3.0 Release Notes
-Release Date: November 23, 2015
+Release Date: March 23, 2016

 The burned area project contains application source code for producing burned area products.
 The Burned Area (BA) Essential Climate Variable (ECV) is a set of procedures for detecting terrestrial burned areas from Landsat TM and ETM+ data.